intelligent-soft-robots/pam_documentation/B7_tutorial6.md

 This is because in bursting mode, the robot control iterates only when being asked to do so by a frontend.

-For example, in a python terminal:
+For example, in a Python terminal:

 ```python
 import o80